Bread Experience

 And to think, I almost didn’t make it.
 This was the bread of the month for December for the Artisan Bread Bakers FB group and my first thought was, “I think I’ll skip this one.”
 Then I started seeing photos popping up on FB of the beautiful breads the other bakers in the group had made and it looked like a bread worth trying.
 I’m so glad I decided to make it.

 This bread reminds me of Ireland because it’s made with Stout.
-It was the last bread I made in December, but I waited until the first of the year to post it because it’s such an exceptional loaf.
+It’s an exceptional loaf.

-To develop the flavor of this loaf, it takes a couple of days from start to finish.
+It takes a couple of days from start to finish to develop the flavor of this loaf.
 Don’t let that discourage you from trying it.
 Most of the time, the dough is fermenting.
 Good bread takes a while to develop the flavor.
 It is worth the wait so just plan according.

 For instance, if you want to serve the bread for Sunday Dinner, start the levain Friday evening and let it rest overnight at room temperature.
 Make the final dough on Saturday, place it in the proofing basket, and let it cold ferment in the refrigerator overnight.
 Then take it out of the fridge on Sunday when you are ready to bake it.